LearnYouSomeComputer/Tools-For-Programming/11-Unit-testing.md

 Before you go too hog-wild, shoving test cases every which where, let's talk about how to organize tests so they're easy to find and use.

 First, we can't have our `main()` function and Catch's auto-generated `main()` in the same program.
+You'll need to organize your code so that you can compile your test cases without including your `main()` function.
 So make your program's `main()` as small as possible and have it call other functions that can be unit tested.

 Second, we don't want our test code included in our actual program.